Pharmaceutical Quality Control

 Calculation of moisture content

-MC = (Weight of water in a sample/ Weight of dry sample)×100 = [Weight loss after test/ Weight after test)× 100 = [(Initial weight - weight after test)/Weight after test]×100
+MC = (Weight of water in a sample/ Weight of dry sample)×100

 LOD vs MC

-⇨ Measurement of the moisture in a wet solid on a dry weight basis.
+The expression of moisture content on a wet-weigth basis. | Measurement of the moisture in a wet solid on a dry weight basis. |

-MC = (Weight of water in a sample/ Weight of dry sample)×100 = [Weight loss after test/ Weight after test)× 100 = [(Initial weight - weight after test)/Weight after test]×100
+LOD = (Weight of water in a sample/ total weight of wet sample)×100 = [Weight loss after test/ initial weight)× 100 = [(Initial weight - weight after test)/Initial weight]×100 | MC = (Weight of water in a sample/ Weight of dry sample)×100 = [Weight loss after test/ Weight after test)× 100 = [(Initial weight - weight after test)/Weight after test]×100 |

-LOD values can vary in any solid-fluid mixture from slightly above 0% to slightly 100%.
+LOD values can vary in any solid-fluid mixture from slightly above 0% to slightly 100%. | MC values can change from slightly above 0% and approach. |

 Moisture Analyzer